WPChill/strong-testimonials/readme.txt

 * Compatible with WPML and Polylang.
 * Views are easy to configure.
-* New template choices (and more on the way)
+* New template choices (and more on the way).
-* More thumbnail sizes
+* More thumbnail sizes.

 = Primary Features =